In-patient luxury rehab center in Thailand

 Other factors that influence how long hydrocodone remains in the body include body fat content, liver health, body mass, and the presence of other medications or substances in the body.

-What are the statistics about Hydrocodone addiction?
+What are the statistics about hydrocodone addiction?

 Statistics about hydrocodone addiction aren’t as elaborate as they are for other substance use disorders, but they still show how prevalent it is.
-According to the National Institute on Drug Abuse, around 3.3% or 9.3 million people reported misusing prescription pain medications in the last 12 months.
-The same report also indicates that about 0.8% or 2.3 million people aged 12 or older had a prescription opioid use disorder in the last year.
-In 2020, around 16,416 people died due to overdose involving prescription opioids.
+According to the misuse of prescription drugs research report from the National Institute on Drug Abuse, around 3.1% or 8.7 million people reported misusing prescription pain medications in the last 12 months.

 While these numbers aren’t about hydrocodone specifically, it’s important to mention that hydrocodone is one of those prescribed opioid pain relievers.
-For example, a study from Substance Abuse that looked into opioid prescribing behavior and overdose fatalities in Texas found that hydrocodone was the most commonly prescribed opioid.
+For example, a 2021 study from the journal Substance Abuse that looked into opioid prescribing behavior and overdose fatalities in Texas found that hydrocodone was the most commonly prescribed opioid.
 In fact, around 32.9% of all opioid prescriptions accounted for hydrocodone.

 Tendency to over-prescribe opioids such as Vicodin contributes to the widespread addiction problem.
 For instance, hydrocodone prescriptions jumped from 116 million in 2006 to 131 million in 2011.